 Uploaded files can easily be backed up with:

-docker exec -it kiwi_web /bin/tar -cP /Kiwi/uploads > uploads.tar
+docker exec -i kiwi_web /bin/tar -cP /Kiwi/uploads > uploads.tar

 cat uploads.tar | docker exec -i kiwi_web /bin/tar -x

-The same approach may be used to backup /var/lib/mysql/
+Note: the same approach may be used to backup /var/lib/mysql/ or /var/lib/pgsql/data from the kiwi_db container.

 Happy testing!